harmony-co/hbp/README.md

 # Representation

 Every serialized HBP value begins with the HBP version used to encode it followed by a marker that represents the type of the data.

-Some markers might use up to 5 extra bytes to indicate certain information about the data it represents.

 ![representation image](representation.png)